dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 See [Get Started with WPF](xref:core/get-started/wpf) for more information on WPF data binding with EF Core.

 > [!TIP]
 > The local view for a given DbSet instance is created lazily when first accessed and then cached.
 LocalView creation itself is fast and it does not use significant memory.
 However, it does call [DetectChanges](xref:core/change-tracking/change-detection), which can be slow for large numbers of entities.
-The collections created by `ToObservableCollection` and `ToBindingList` are also created lazily and and then cached.
+The collections created by `ToObservableCollection` and `ToBindingList` are also created lazily and then cached.
 Both of these methods create new collections, which can be slow and use a lot of memory when thousands of entities are involved.